ircdocs/modern-irc/_includes/modern-appendix.md

 Sent as a reply to the {% message AWAY %} command, this lets the client know that they are set as being away.
 The text used in the last param of this message may vary.

+{% numericheader RPL_WHOISREGNICK %}

+      "<client> <nick> :has identified for this nick"

+Sent as a reply to the {% command WHOIS %} command, this numeric indicates that the client with the nickname `<nick>` was authenticated as the owner of this nick on the network.

+See also [`RPL_WHOISACCOUNT`](#rplwhoisaccount-330), for information on the account name of the user.

 {% numericheader RPL_WHOISUSER %}

       "<client> <nick> <username> <host> * :<realname>"